FOR578: Cyber Threat Intelligence Sold Out

 - The Kill Chain and Intelligence in Conventional Incident Response

 FOR578.2: Kill Chain for Computer Network Defense

-One of the most commonly used and basic models covered in Section 1 is the "kill chain," or the series of steps an adversary must accomplish in order to be successful.
-This section will walk students through analysis of a multi-phase intrusion, from initial discovery of command-and-control to completion of analysis of the event, using the kill chain as a guide to collect intelligence on the sophisticated adversary involved.
-Other models introduced in Section 1, such as the Courses of Action Matrix, are woven into this section in order to show students their proper role in analyzing a successful intrusion as they slowly work their way up to being able to define a full campaign using the concepts introduced here.
+One of the most commonly used and basic models covered in the first section is the "kill chain," which is the series of steps an adversary must accomplish to be successful.
+This section will use the kill chain as a guide to collect intelligence on the sophisticated adversary involved in a multi-phase intrusion, from initial discovery of command-and-control to completion of analysis of the event.
+The section also draws on other models introduced in Section 1, such as the Courses of Action Matrix, to show students their proper role in analyzing a successful intrusion as they methodically work their way toward being able to define a full campaign using the concepts introduced here.